Dissipative Dark Substructure: The Consequences of Atomic Dark Matter on Milky Way Analog Subhalos: General Subhalo Properties

 \section{General Subhalo Properties}

 In the MW analogs for $\cdm$, $\cdmnf$, $\admone$, and $\admtwo$, a total of 455, 388, 523, and 264 subhalos, respectively, are identified.
 Of the subhalos in the \texttt{ADM} simulations, 42\%~(13\%) contain ADM clumps, in addition to CDM particles, for $\admone$~($\admtwo$).
-In Sec.~\ref{sec:ADM subhalos}--\ref{sec:orbits}, we present the subhalo mass and radial distributions for each simulation, investigate the internal mass distribution of the subhalos, and study the properties of their orbits around the host halo.
+In Sec.~\ref{sec:ADM subhalos}--\ref{sec:orbits}, we present the subhalo mass and radial distributions for each simulation; investigate the internal mass distribution of the subhalos; study the properties of their orbits around the host halo; and discuss how that may influence the total number of subhalos as well as their radial distribution.
 Key quantities include the subhalo density profiles, compactness, and orbital parameters.
 The compactness is defined by $R_{200, {\rm m}}/R_{1/2}$, where $R_{1/2}$ is the radius that encloses 50\% of the subhalo's total DM mass.
 Finally, we briefly discuss ADM overdensities in the MW disk in Sec.~\ref{sec:clumps}.